 - Each also varies in rate base, needs, infrastructure and resources.

 - Each municipality manages significantly different budgets:

 - Rural council budgets average $67 million (smallest is approximately $10.3 million)

 - Metropolitan council budgets average $219 million (largest is approximately $705 million)

 - 240 female councillors

 - Employs 43,469 people

-- Responsible for $91.2 billion in community infrastructure and assets such as roads, bridges, town halls, recreation and leisure facilities, drains, libraries and parks.
+- Responsible for more than $102 billion in community infrastructure and assets such as roads, bridges, town halls, recreation and leisure facilities, drains, libraries and parks.